Not All Features Are Created Equal

 GR00T N1.5

 NVIDIA's triple-pathway foundation model: 16 DiT layers, 12 Eagle LM layers, and 4 VL Self-Attention layers (32 total).
-Flow-matching transformer for action generation.
+DiT carries the motor signal: zeroing any DiT layer collapses every suite to 0%, while the four VL-SA layers tolerate ablation with 40 to 80% residual success.

 S